aashishgajangi/ecom/ADMIN_DESIGN_GUIDELINES.md

 ## Overview

-This document outlines the design patterns and guidelines for maintaining consistency across all admin pages in the CommerceHub application.
-The design follows the nisargalahari-template style while accounting for Tailwind v4 differences.
+This document outlines the design patterns and guidelines for maintaining consistency across all admin pages in the Ecom application.
+The design follows modern ecommerce patterns while accounting for Tailwind v4 differences.

 ## Design Principles